Chinese rescuers hope to drill shaft to free trapped gold miners

-A total of 22 workers were trapped underground in the Jan.
-10 blast in the Hushan gold mine on the outskirts of Yantai, a major gold producing region in Shandong province on the northeast coast.
+A total of 22 workers were stuck underground in the Jan.
+10 blast in the Hushan mine on the outskirts of Yantai, a major gold-producing region in Shandong province on the northeast coast.

+Thick smog, reeking of chemicals, hung over the muddy road leading up to the mine site and a row of ambulances on standby in a carpark, reducing visibility to a few hundred metres.

-Rescuers have been in contact with 11 miners trapped in the middle section of the mine, about 350 metres underground, and have managed to send food and medical supplies down to them.
+Rescuers have been in contact with 11 miners trapped in the middle section of the mine, about 350 metres below sea level and over 600 metres from the mine entrance, and have managed to send food and medical supplies to them.

-One borehole had to be sealed up with cement after a water leak threatened the miners’ safety.
+One borehole had to be sealed with cement after a water leak threatened the miners’ safety.

-One miner is known to have died of injuries sustained in the initial blast, state media reported on Wednesday.
+One miner is known to have died of injuries suffered in the initial blast, state media reported on Wednesday.
+Rescuers have not been able to contact ten others.

-The local government said on its official social media feed on Thursday that rescuers had started drilling a 10th channel with a 711-mm (28 inches) diameter that they hope will allow the 11 to be extracted.
+The local government said on its official social media feed on Thursday that rescuers had started drilling a 10th channel with a 711-mm (28-inch) diameter that they hope will allow the 11 to be extracted.

-On a foggy Thursday morning, the road leading to the mine was sealed off by police to ensure rescue efforts were not hampered.
-Health workers in protective gear took temperatures as part of COVID-19 precautions.
+The road to the mine, cutting through muddy apple orchards and warehouses, had been sealed off by police to ensure rescue efforts were not hampered.
+Health workers in white protective gear took temperatures beside mounded earth and tents as part of COVID-19 precautions.

 About 600 people are involved in the rescue, with as many as 25 ambulances waiting at the scene, as well as neurosurgeons, trauma specialists and psychologists.